vinej/react-remux/README.md

  * each store uses (manages) a portion of the application store
  * components receive a store as props (state of the component, like mapStateToProps with Redux)
  * components use the store in read only mode
+  *  the exception could be internal states that are not needed by all others components (form input)
  * components call actions creators to apply modifications to the store (a portion of the the application state)
-  *  the exception could be internal states that not needed by all others components (form)
  * actions creators dispatch informations to resolvers
  * resolvers resolve actions and call stores
  * stores update a portion of the application state